Malamala Island

 Malamala is a tiny islet within the Mamanuca Islands of Fiji in the South Pacific.
 The islands are a part of the Fiji's Western Division.

 Geography

 The islet is also known as Daydream Island.
 There is a private resort (Malamala Beach Club) there.
-The islet is just 25 minutes from Port Denarau.
+The islet is located east of Malolo and southwest of Vunivadra and just 25 minutes from Port Denarau.